tomasdembelli/the-go-programming-language/README.md

 Go is a `call-by-value` language.

-If all the fields ofa struct are comparable, the struct itself is comparable.
+If all the fields of a struct are comparable, the struct itself is comparable.
 It can also be used as a map key.

 Anonymous fields are the fields in structs with type but no names.
-The type must be a named type or a pointer to a named type.
+The type `must be a named type` or a pointer to a named type.

 In nested structs, the outer struct type gains methods of embedded types.

 `Composition` is the central to object-oriented programming in Go.

 `marshaling`: Converting a Go data structure to JSON is called `marshaling`.
-`json.MarchalIndent` can be used to pretty print.
+`json.MarshalIndent` can be used to pretty print.

 Only exported fields are marshalled.

-A field tay is a string of metadata associated at compile time with the field of a struct.
+A field tag is a string of metadata associated at compile time with the field of a struct.

 `omitempty`: No JSON output should be produced if the field has the zero value for its type.